webcamp-menber-poronron/work-github/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version : 3.1.2p20

-* System dependencies
+* Application name : work-github

-* Configuration
+* Concise overview :

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+This is a practice application created with team development in mind.

-* ...
+* Application URL :
+git@github.com:webcamp-menber-poronron/work-github.git